Taking some time for yourself is important and also helps your mental health.

 It only takes a few small actions, practised every day, to find a happier you.

-Here are 10 simple things you can do to promote mental well-being:
+Here are 10 simple things you can do to promote mental health:

 Get some sun